gcsescience.com 17 gcsescience.com

 of relevant scientific journals.

-A journal is a magazine which is published (usually monthly)
+A journal is a magazine that is published (usually

 about a particular area of scientific research.